tonyallan/python3-experiments/python-readline/README.md

 # Python readline adds add history and editting to input()

-If you add `inport readline` to a python program history and line editting functionality is added to thr `input()` function.
+If you add `inport readline` to a Python 3 program, history and line editting functionality is added to the `input()` function.

 # Example